Software programs for CNC machining can be a costly affair.

 Best Free CAM Software for CNC Applications

-CAM is short for Computer Aided Machining, and these software programs generate tool paths from design files and creates G-code that can be understood by CNC router.
+CAM is short for Computer Aided Machining, and these software programs generate tool paths from design files and creates G-code that can be understood by a CNC router.

 Quick summary of OpenBuilds CAM software